-Australia's approach to the unpaid care and domestic work target within Goal 5 should be informed by existing international commitments and language on unpaid care and domestic work, including CEDAW (See Articles 5, 2 (f), 11(2) and 16) and the Beijing Platform for Action (see Strategic Objectives A4, F6 and H3) as well as various human rights treaties including the International Covenant on Economic, Social and Cultural Rights, the International Covenant on Civil and Political Rights, the Convention on the Rights of the Child and the Convention on the Rights of Persons with Disabilities, which all include binding obligations on States to address the issue of unpaid care.
+Australia's approach to the unpaid care and domestic work target within Goal 5 should be informed by existing international commitments and language on unpaid care and domestic work, including CEDAW (See Articles 5, 2 (f), 11(2) and 16) and the Beijing Platform for Action (see Strategic Objectives A4, F6 and H3) as well as various human rights treaties including the International Covenant on Economic, Social and Cultural Rights, the International Covenant on Civil and Political Rights, the Convention on the Rights of Persons with Disabilities, which all include binding obligations on States to address the issue of unpaid care.
 These international commitments mean that States have an existing duty to act when the distribution of unpaid care perpetuates gender inequality or interferes with full and equal enjoyment of human rights.